 There is also some early research that the combined pill is protective against bowel cancers, although further research is needed into this area to clarify the benefit.

 The contraceptive pill is a very effective form of contraception, provided you take it correctly.
-If you have further questions, you should talk to your GP and read through the information that comes with your medicine so you are informed on what to expect.
+If you have further questions and you're registered with us, send us a message via your Patient Record.
+Alternatively, we advise you to talk to your GP and read through the information that comes with your medicine so you are informed on what to expect.